FBH93/DistributedSystemsHandIns/HandIn4/ReadMe.md

 ## Establishing contact between peers

-The system is hardcoded to consist of three peers (this number trivial to change in line 53 of `main.go`).
+The system is hardcoded to consist of three peers (however, this number trivial to change in line 53 of `main.go`).

 Each peer runs on a separate port.
 For this reason, we can conveniently use the port as the unique ID for each peer in our `clients` map - a part of the peer struct.